 We may not have intended to invite our legislators and government officials to our dinner table, but they also have a seat because of their impacts on our producers and our food supply.
 They are responsible for determining federal and state rules and regulations that affect everything from the environment to transportation.
 They develop our critically important trade policies with other countries, and establish our crop insurance rules and farm subsidy programs.
 These guests at the table can dramatically impact U.S. agriculture and its producers.

 Food certainly brings everyone to the table, from the grateful diners, to 22.8 million employees that depend on agriculture for a paycheck.
 Their efforts ensure that we are able to have a stable food supply, and as such we should be more than grateful for whatever dish we are served at dinner.

 Video Essay Contest

-The national video essay winner for 2019 is Jacob Kandell from Mason, Ohio.
-He will win a $1,000 prize for his video.
+The national video essay winner for 2020 is Samantha Gerges from Mansfield, Texas.
+She will win a $1,000 prize for her video.

 Watch the winning video essay now: